sylvanding/Mitochondria/README.md

 # Mitochondria
-This repository contains the analysis described in the paper: Quantifying nanoscopic alterations associated with mitochondrial dysfunctions using three-dimensional single-molecule localization microscopy.
-All code is written in MatLab
+This repository contains the analysis described in the paper: Quantifying nanoscopic alterations associated with mitochondrial dysfunction using three-dimensional single-molecule localization microscopy.

 The repository consists of 3 folders
+Automated segmentation:
+Instructions for automated segmentation:

+1. Download the file 'temporal-Color_Code1' and place it in the FIJI/imagej folder in the file path 'fiji-win64\Fiji.app\plugins\Scripts\Image\Hyperstacks'

+2. Open your 3D super-resolution image in Thunderstorm in FIJI

+3. In THUNDERSTORM: Results, click "Plot histogram" and select the 'z' parameter

+4. Select the region with the high signal and click "Apply ROI to filter"

+5. In THUNDERSTORM: Results, click 'Apply'

+6. In THUNDERSTORM: Results, click visualization

+7. Make sure the '3D' option is checked.
+Click 'Auto size by results' and click 'OK'

+8. Save the image stack as a tiff

+9. In FIJI select 'Image'>'Hyperstack'>'Temporal-Color_Code1

+10. Save the image as [your file name]_segmented.tif

+11. Run the '[your file name]_segmented' through mitochondria_segmentation.ipynb and save the output numpy file to your working matlab folder

+12. Download all .m files and save them to your working matlab folder

+13. Download the tif and the zipped file.
+Extract the zipped file

+14. Open 'make_boundary_auto.m' If you are using your own data, change line 1 to your 3d stack filename

+15. run the code.

+16. Open '[your file name]_segmented.tif in FIJI.
+If the code missed any boundaries between mitochondria, select the pencil tool and a line thickness of '2' and go over the image manually

+17. Proceed to the mitochondrial analysis folder

 Mitochondrial analysis:
 Contains main script, "analyze_3d.m" and all dependent functions, as well as sample data.
 The goal is to extract morphological parameters from 3D mitochondria images.
 The sample data consists of
-  "untreated_2.tif", which is a tiff stack of a fluorescent microscopy image captured using 3D SMLM with a pixel size of 25x25x25 nm and "untreated_2_segmented.tif" which is a 2D projection of the former image that has been manually segmented using the marker tool in Fiji imageJ.
+  "untreated_9.tif", which is a tiff stack of a fluorescent microscopy image captured using 3D SMLM with a pixel size of 25x25x25 nm and "untreated_9_segmented.tif" which is a 2D projection of the former image that has been automatically segmented using our neural network and then further segmented using the marker tool in in Fiji imageJ.

 The code is ready to run as is.
 To analyze your own samples, you need to change the variables "filename" and "filename2" to the names of your 3d and 2d segmented tiff images, respectively.
 You may also need to change px to match your data's pixel size in nm.
 You may need to change CL_Dilationx to account for image distortions induced in the x-direction by the cylindrical lens.
 This can be measured by taking an image of a resolution chart or nanohole array and measuring any unilateral difference in size with and without the cylindrical lens in the detection path.
 If the image becomes smaller after insertion of the cylindrical lens in the x-direction, CL_Dilationx should be <1.
 It is calculated by S_CL/S_nCL, where S_CL is the distance between two features in the x-direction with the cylindrical lens, and S_nCL is the distance between the same features without the cylindrical lens.